fay-x-shen/MyResume/README.md

 I work on the operation and business strategies related to inventory, pricing, contract design and consumer behavior, trying to figure out the optimal rules.
 To apply the strategies, I frequently use convex optimization and dynamic programming to develop efficient algorithms.
 I am also interested in multiple areas such as information system, artificial intelligence, robotics, etc.

-I may post some blogs when I am soooo boring.
+I may post some blogs when I am soooooo boring.
 They shall be found [here](/blogs/Readme.md).

 ## Work Experience